dbharbin/streaming-radio/README.md

 sudo make install
 sudo ldconfig
 ```
-Next reate the rtl-sdr rules.
+Next create the rtl-sdr rules.
 Plug the RTL-SDR dongle into the USB Port on the DragonBoard 820c and execute the following command to determine the VenderID and ProductID of the dongle:

 `lsusb|grep Real`